awsdocs/aws-mobile-developer-guide/doc_source/how-to-integrate-an-existing-bucket.rst

 .. container:: option

-    Android-Java
+    Android - Java
       Place the :file:`awsconfiguration.json` file you created in the previous step into a :file:`res/raw` `Android Resource Directory <https://developer.android.com/studio/write/add-resources.html>`_ in your Android project.

-    iOS-Swift
+    iOS - Swift
       Place the :file:`awsconfiguration.json` into the folder containing your :file:`Info.plist` file in your Xcode project.
 Choose :guilabel:`Copy items` and :guilabel:`Create groups` in the options dialog.

 Add the SDK to your App